Is God And Jesus The Same Person?

 God is called God because he has inherent abilities that nothing or no one (humans) possess.
 God appearing as a human (or dwelling within another human) is completely different than someone who is “totally human” (according to their definition and their attributes – See: Incarnation vs Indwelling).
 Humans can not “at will” change our normal physical state of existence and “appear as” something else other than what we are.
 The best we can do is pretend to be something else.

-Although an incarnation is a type of manifestation, there is however a significant difference that exist between the two that must be understood.
+Although an incarnation is a type of manifestation, there I, however,r a significant difference that exists between the two that must be understood.
 Many things can be considered the manifestation of something or someone.
 We are the manifestation of Christ, who was the manifestation of God.
 We who follow Christ are likewise the manifestation of God yet we are not the complete “physical substance” of God literally but rather God is made known (manifest) through us.
 We have plenty examples showing the variety of ways the Bible uses this word manifest (Romans 1:19; 1 Corinthians 15:27; Galatians 5:19; 1 Peter 1:20-21; 1 John 3:9-10).

 (2 Corinthians 4:10-14) “Always bearing about in the body the dying of the Lord Jesus, that the life also of Jesus might be made manifest [but not in person literally] in our body.
 11 For we which live are always delivered unto death for Jesus’ sake, that the life also of Jesus might be made manifest [but not in person literally] in our mortal flesh.
 12 So then death worketh in us, but life in you.
 13 We having the same spirit of faith, according as it is written, I believed, and therefore have I spoken; we also believe, and therefore speak; 14 Knowing that he [God] which raised up the Lord Jesus shall raise up us also by Jesus, and shall present us with you.

 However if we say God actually incarnated himself and if it were true then by definition, God would not cease being God.
-The only change would be that of his appearance, God would had became material (visible).
+The only change would be that of his appearance, God would have become material (visible).
 God became a visible God, a God that went around literally talking and walking with men in his fleshly state while he retained all of his other Godly attributes, he still had, “all knowledge” and “all power” and therefore by definition he would not be “totally” human.
-The church is now forced to make the claim that God was either “playing a role” as Son or “acting as” a man (neither of which is what the Bible says) or we make Jesus to be a liar.
+The church is now forced to make the claim that God was either “playing a role” as Son or “acting as” a man (neither of which is what the Bible says) or we make Jesus be a liar.

 God Was Revealed